PrefectHQ/prefect/docs/guides/deployment-patterns.md

 ### Patterns in Prefect
 There are four common dataflow design patterns in Prefect.
 Each pattern offers different degrees and types of separation from related flows.

- - Conceptual separation is when a flow can be thought of as separate from another flow, even if it’s part of the same process.

- - Execution separation is when a flow can be executed separately from another flow.

- - Awareness separation is when a flow doesn’t have any direct reference to another flow, even if it’s related.

 ### Monoflow
 ![Monoflow diagram](/img/guides/monoflow.png)